rajeevphysics/Obsidian-MathMatter/Notes/Quantum Mechanics/Stationary Model.md

 >Particles orbit the nucleus with some centripetal force

 # Static Model
-The static model explain how static (or appear to be static) particles attract each other, which is from the electrostatic attraction like from [[Coulombs Law]].
+The static model explain how static (or appear to be static) particles attract each other, which is from the electrostatic attraction like from [[Coulomb's Law]].
 *This is technically false if you assume how we observe the world since particles are not static and move with some velocity*

 ![[stat_1.png]]